jcjohnson/neural-style/README.md

 **Other options**:
 * `-style_scale`: Scale at which to extract features from the style image.
 Default is 1.0.
+* `-original_colors`: If you set this to 1, then the output image will keep the colors of the content image.
 * `-proto_file`: Path to the `deploy.txt` file for the VGG Caffe model.
 * `-model_file`: Path to the `.caffemodel` file for the VGG Caffe model.
   Default is the original VGG-19 model; you can also try the normalized VGG-19 model used in the paper.